 The RDSR instruction is for reading Status Register Bits.
-The Read Status Register can be read at any time (even in program/erase/write status register condition).
-It is recommended to check the Write in Progress (WIP) bit before sending a new instruction when a program, erase, or write status register operation is in progress.
+The Read Status Register can be read at any time (even in Program/Erase/Write Status Register condition).
+It is recommended to check the Write in Progress (WIP) bit before sending a new instruction when a Program, Erase, or Write Status Register operation is in progress.
 For command code "05H", the SO will output Status Register bits S7~S0.
 The command code "35H", the SO will output Status Register bits S15~S8.

-The sequence of issuing RDSR instruction is: CS# goes low $\rightarrow$ sending RDSR instruction code $\rightarrow$ Status Register data out on SO.
-The SIO [3:1] are "don't care".
+The sequence of issuing RDSR instruction is: CS# goes low→ sending RDSR instruction code→ Status Register data out on SO.
+The SIO[3:1] are "don't care" in QPI mode.